Yggdrasill/Naglfar/README.md

 This function takes two arguments, which are the main plugin container and the name of a plugin.
 It hashes the name of the plugin and makes it fit into the main plugin container, then fills the data within sPlugCont.sPlugin + hash (the plugin information structure).
 On failure it throws an error and returns a non-zero integer, on success it returns 0.

 ### plugGetPtr()

 This function takes two arguments, which are the main plugin container and the name of a plugin.
 It hashes the name of the plugin, and returns the function pointer stored in sPlugCont.sPlugin + hash.
 On failure it throws an error and returns NULL, and returns a function pointer on success.
+The returned function takes a void pointer as argument.
+It is up to you to ensure a plugins safe running.

 ###  plugFree()
 This function takes two arguments, which are the main plugin container and the name of a plugin.
 It hashes the name of the plugin, and throws an error on failure.
 It does not return anything.